hadyrashwan/rephraserAI/README.md

 ## Adding to Chrome Web Store

-To add RephaserAI to the Chrome Web Store, follow these steps:
+To add RephraserAI to the Chrome Web Store, follow these steps:

 1. **Prepare Your Extension**:
    - Ensure your extension is complete and tested.